 But instead of simply going off and living the good life, and thus letting others take a shot at attaining their own good lives, these are often the very people most vigorously conducting ruthless -absolutely ruthless- quests for yet more power.

 These people are hubristically determined to try to control entire countries and regions of the world for what certainly appears to be their own benefit.
 Michael Bloomberg anyone?
-Here is a man obviously buying his way into the Democratic race for 2020, after being a Republican mayor a few years back who implemented (and apparently still defends) “Stop and Frisk” racial profiling.
+Here is a man who in late 2019, obviously became determined to buy his way into the Democratic race for 2020.
+It’s worth noting he had been a Republican mayor a few years back who implemented (and apparently still defends) “Stop and Frisk” racial profiling.

-His entry into the race clearly appears to be about trying to make a sale, not about bettering the country.
+His entry into the race clearly appeared to be about trying grab power or to further divide the Democratic field, it was not about bettering the country.

-And of course this man understands, and is very good at, leading from a “power over” paradigm.
-Way better than most of us.
+And of course this man understands, and is very good at, seeing innovative ways to grab power and money from a “power over” paradigm.
+He is way better than most of us at seeing and exploiting the hell out of economic opportunities, often at the expense of human quality of life.
 And, of course, that “might makes right” paradigm is what Western civilization has been mired in for the past few millenia.
-Which brings us back to Cultural PTSD, trauma based reactions, and all the fear, greed, oppressive actions and power issues that come along with it.
+Which brings us back to Cultural PTSD, trauma based reactions, and all the fear, greed, oppressive actions and power issues that come along with it. .

 But my point here is that any truly civic minded individual would take the vast power they already have and simply support others who are already quite popular and running on platforms Bloomberg says he agrees with by virtue of his platform.

-“His” platform has clearly appropriated many popular ideas from others also in the presidential race.
-But instead of supporting these folks he says he agrees with, he is directing millions of dollars (they could use) away from them and towards himself in order to compete directly against them.
+“His” platform had clearly appropriated many popular ideas from others who were also in the presidential race.
+But instead of supporting those folks, he directed millions of dollars (they could use) away from them and towards himself in order to compete directly against them.
+He also managed to split the vote in significant enough ways to muddy the viability of the other candidates.

 ** See for example this meta analysis study: Altruism, Happiness, and Health: It’s Good to Be Good by Stephen G. Post first published in the International Journal of Behavioral Medicine 2005, Vol. 12, No. 2, 66–77 Copyright © 2005 by Lawrence Erlbaum Associates, Inc. a copy can be accessed at h….//greatergood.berkeley.edu/images/uploads/Post-AltruismHappinessHealth.pdf